Family Law

 Unless you have a signed agreement, you must complete mediation.
 You and your partner must agree on a certified family court mediator in your area.
 Certified mediators are usually attorneys or retired judges.
 They charge by the hour for their services, and you will be required to pay for half.
 Lawyers and judges are great mediators but are costly.
 Some mediation centers around the state offer low cost or sliding scale mediations.

-What to Expect During Mediation You will be in a separate room from the other party and will not have to speak directly to them at any point; Mediations last between 2 – 4 hours; You will receive paperwork at the end: either a signed agreement or a statement of participation; The paperwork you receive from the mediator must be shown to the judge at your Final Hearing.
+During mediation, you will be in a separate room from the other party and will not be required to speak directly to them at any time.
+The mediation process typically lasts between two to four hours.
+At the conclusion of the session, you will receive official paperwork, which will either be a signed agreement or a statement of participation.
+This document must be presented to the judge at your Final Hearing as part of the court process.

-In order to request this hearing, one of the parties (usually the one who started the case) files a Motion for Temporary Relief.
-There is an extra filing fee of $25.
 This is an optional hearing that can occur after filing and before mediation.
 At this hearing, the judge will temporarily decide on any contested issues between the parties, such as property and child custody.
 The Temporary Order from this hearing stays in place until the Final Hearing.
 It does not necessarily reflect what the final order may be.
+In order to request this hearing, one of the parties (usually the one who started the case) files a Motion for Temporary Relief.
+There is an additional filing fee of $25.

 Find a full guide here.